vesoft-inc/nebula-importer/README.md

 ## Use This Importer Tool by Source Code or Docker

-After completing the configuration of the YAML file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to Nebula.
+After completing the configuration of the YAML file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to **Nebula Graph**.

 ### From Source code